revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-27. In Hadoop MapReduce, is it possible to support multiple reduce methods for the same Mapper input?
+27.In Hadoop MapReduce, is it possible to support multiple reduce methods for the same Mapper input?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)